Punjab to soon have children-friendly police stations

 The proposal recommends setting up of a child-friendly room with special furniture for children, toys, games and decorated with posters and equipped with CCTV cameras at all the police stations.
 The initiative is aimed at providing children with a congenial atmosphere while also helping them open up to the police.

-“Most often the police is first point of contact for children when in difficult circumstances.
-Keeping in view the significant role of police, the guidelines for establishment of child friendly police stations is an attempt to establish a pool of child friendly police personnel and better compliance with various legal provisions relating to child rights and child protection.
-This will also help in creating child friendly spaces where children will feel more at ease to express their problems more openly to the concerned police officials as they have nobody else especially is cases of child sexual abuse by the person the child trusts the most,’’ states the draft.
+“Most often the police is the first point of contact for children when in difficult circumstances.
+Keeping in view the significant role of police, the guidelines for the establishment of child-friendly police stations is an attempt to establish a pool of child-friendly police personnel and better compliance with various legal provisions relating to child rights and child protection.
+This will also help in creating child-friendly spaces where children will feel more at ease to express their problems more openly to the concerned police officials as they have nobody else especially is cases of child sexual abuse by the person the child trusts the most,’’ states the draft.

 The National Commission for Protection of Child Rights had recently asked the state governments to form similar guidelines for child-friendly police stations.